HLS-PGR-newsletter/HLS-PGR-newsletter/socials.md

 # Upcoming Events:

-## 5th June 2018 - Postgraduates Networking Events
+## 3rd October 2018 - LGBTea Social

-**Venue** - Reception Area on the Ground Floor of the Science and Health Building
+**Venue** - RCG03

-**Time**: 17:45 - 19:45
+**Time**: 13:30 - 15:00

-At this event, organised by the Doctoral College, there will be a welcome talk and representatives from various departments (e.g. SIGMA Maths Support, Centre for Global Engagement, and the International Office).
-It will be taking place in the   - *Sign up for a spot* [here](https://crm.dataharvesting.com/e/covut/rao/staff-booked/2018)

-## June 12th 2018 - POSTGRADUATE EMPLOYABILITY SEMINAR

-**Venue**: Plenary Session GEG31

-**Time**: 10:00am- 4:00pm (Various sessions in between)

-*To book a place* email: Federica Jorio, [federica.jorio@coventry.ac.uk](mailto:federica.jorio@coventry.ac.uk)
+At this event you will find a place that is welcoming to LGBTQ+ students to help them meet others at the university.
+Sign up for the event [here](https://www.cusu.org/ents/event/1607/)

 # Questions